rohit08kumar/rohit08kumar.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I am a data enthusiast with 4+ years of experience executing data-driven solution to increase efficiency, accuracy and utility of internal data processing.
+Experienced at creating data models and using machine learning algorithms to deliver insights and implement action-oriented solution to complex business problems.